Abdul-Basi/coffe-shop/README.md

 ### Figma Design Link : View the complete figma design [Here]('https://www.figma.com/file/X6iFON9Z1zsADVbCI7hWUq/Coffee-Shop-App-UI-(Copy)?type=design&node-id=0%3A1&mode=design&t=CW8j4E78mf2PggDQ-1').

-A mobile app built with React Native CLI that takes your coffee shop experience to the next level.
-Whether you're a coffee enthusiast or just starting your coffee journey, BrewNest has something special for everyone.
+A mobile app originally built with React Native CLI.
+This repository has been updated to be compatible with Expo so you can run it easily with the Expo CLI.

 ## Key Features